FaceND/Button_Scroll/README.md

-# Scroll_To_Recent
+# Button Scroll

-This dynamic Scroll to Recent button helps users to quickly navigate to the most recent bar.
+This dynamic button scroll to recent button helps users to quickly navigate to the most recent bar.
 The button is intelligently designed to appear when the chart is scrolled back and disappear when the chart is at the most recent bar, enhancing the user's chart navigation experience.

 ## Table of Contents